-Over the next few days, I was gradually beginning to calm down and starting to work a bit, but I was utterly exhausted.
+Over the next few days, I was gradually beginning to calm down and start to work a bit, but I was utterly exhausted.
 I would fall into bed a good three hours earlier than usual, feeling too drained to even think about stretching.
 Survival mode was on, but I was not thriving.

 Then I started feeling the physical effects of stress on my body.

-It started out as a twinge in my knee when I would walk up stairs, but I didn’t think much of it at the time.
+It started out as a twinge in my knee when I would walk upstairs, but I didn’t think much of it at the time.
 Then it became a permanent headache that I assumed was simply from too much screentime.
 The final straw was when I developed constant hip pain, regardless if I was sitting, lying down, standing, or moving around at all.

 I finally decided to call someone to see if they could help me relieve the pain from feeling stressed.

 My chiropractor managed to squeeze me into her busy schedule, and she was downright shocked when I saw her.
 Normally, I might have a tight spot or two that is quickly remedied.
 This time, my entire body was tight and completely out of alignment.

 Stress amplified the effects of scoliosis on my body.
 My right hip was jutting out several inches further than my left, my right leg was shifted up so that it appeared severely shorter than my left, and my shoulders were lopsided.

 There were several spots that left her baffled, as it took several attempts with multiple techniques for only a slight improvement.
 In the past, all it took was 1-2 small adjustments and I was right as rain.
 Stress had locked my body up so severely that after an extended appointment, my chiropractor looked downright baffled, advising me to get at least one massage and significant amounts of stretching in before seeing her again in three days.

 My massage therapist was of a similar mindset, warning me that while we could stop if it got to be too much, I would have to endure some pain before things would get better.